 Like the century and metric courses this route begins with a beautiful, fast descent down to the itty bitty community of Raus.
 Careful don’t blink or you’ll miss this little town.
 It’s comprised of two churches and one community center building.

 The first big climb, Hilltop, greets you about five miles into the route.
 It’s about .5 mile long and climbing to the top you’ll find yourself at the highest point in Bedford County.
 Be careful going down because it’s easy to reach speeds over 40 mph on the descent, and there are some tight turns near the bottom.

 You’ll arrive in the community of Flat Creek at mile marker 10; at this point the 30 mile route takes its leave from the full century and metric century riders.
-There’s a small gas station/convenience store here at Flat Creek that’s not an "official" food stop, but you can take a break here if you like.
+There’s a small gas station/convenience store here at Flat Creek that’s not an "official" food stop, but you take a break here if you like.

 About halfway through the ride, there will be an “official” ERV food stop where you can replenish with food, water, and gatoraid.
 Then it’s on to what we call the “County Line Rollers.”
 This is a nice section of gently rolling hills that take you to Cobb Hollow.
 Around these parts when you hear “hollow”, you know there’s usually a climb involved.
 No exception here but nothing epic, just a really pretty country road with a little "slope."
-Toward the end of the ride, you’ll go through the beautiful Cumberland Springs Natural Area as you head back to Motlow State Community College where you can enjoy a nice hot shower and lunch.
+Toward the end of the ride, you’ll go through the beautiful Cumberland Springs Natural Area as you head back to Motlow College where you can enjoy a nice hot shower and lunch.

-*Aproximation from Ride With GPS.
+*Approximation from Ride With GPS.